sveinungf/spreadcheetah/README.md

 ```

 The source generator can generate rows from classes, records, and structs.
 It can be used in all supported .NET versions, including .NET Framework, however the C# version must be 8.0 or greater.
+More features of the source generator can be seen in the [sample project](https://github.com/sveinungf/spreadcheetah-samples/blob/main/SpreadCheetahSamples/SourceGenerator.cs).

 ## Benchmarks
 The benchmark results here have been collected using [BenchmarkDotNet](https://github.com/dotnet/benchmarkdotnet) with the following system configuration: